Little Yellow Jacket: PBR career

 He was successfully ridden by only 12 bull riders for 14 rides in 90 recorded tour outs on the BFTS.
 He has been ridden 15 times in 93 rides at all levels.
-He went on to become the World Champion bull three times (2002-2004).
+He went on to become the World Champion bull three times (2002 through 2004).
 Cody Lambert, who was himself a bull rider when younger, said of Little Yellow Jacket at the time, "He's the greatest bull that the PBR has ever seen," He became the first bull to win three world titles and also finished runner-up to 2-time World Champion bull #81 Dillinger in 2001.
 Bruiser has since tied Little Yellow Jacket's record of three consecutive titles when he won his third title in 2018.

 At the end of his career, Little Yellow Jacket had a buck off rate of 83.53%, with an average buck off time of 2.66 seconds.
 Before his death, the bull was scheduled to be the inaugural inductee in the PBR's Brand of Honor, and would have been honored in person at a ceremony at the 2011 PBR World Finals.
 However, Little Yellow Jacket died earlier in that year before the ceremony, which took place without him just prior to the 2011 World Finals opening.

 Historic rides

-Michael Gaffney, Chris Shivers, and Bubba Dunn shared the record for highest marked ride in PBR history until Saturday, July 31, 2021, in Tulsa, Oklahoma, when Jose Vitor Leme rode Woopaa for 97.75 points, creating a new record.
+Michael Gaffney, Chris Shivers, and Bubba Dunn shared the record for highest marked ride in PBR history until Saturday, July 31, 2021, in Tulsa, Oklahoma, when José Vitor Leme rode Woopaa for 97.75 points, creating a new record.